Walking through the ochre quarries of Provence...

 The Mathieu factory is a former ochre production factory, converted into an educational museum.
 Here you will learn about ochre extraction techniques, sedimentation tanks, the kiln and the mills, and the work of ochre miners...
 The Ochre Conservatory also offers specialised training and has a very interesting shop (specialist books, bottled colour pigments, etc.)

-FInd out more : Site du Conservatoire des Ocres
+FInd out more : Web site Conservatory of the Ocres

 The Bruoux Mines in Gargas